conneroisu/cpre488-mp2/README.md

 In addition, there are two I2C IP blocks, the FMC IPMI ID EEPROM I2C block and the FMC IMAGEON I2C block.
 The purpose of the IMAGEON interface is to provide a way for the ZYNQ processor to control the FMC peripheral.
 Then, the purpose of the EEPROM I2C interface is to provide the ZYNQ processor a way to configure the on-board EEPROM on the FMC, which stores important information.

+For the VDMA, the primary difference between this setup and the setup from MP-0 is that the VDMA is configured for both reads and writes.
+There is a stream incoming from the TPG that is written to memory, and then that memory is read out to the HDMI.
+This requires GenLock synchronization between the reads and writes, which was not needed in MP-0.

 Finally, there are two clock domains defined for this design, a 100MHz clock and a 148Mhz clock.
 The 100MHz clock is used for all the AXI bus transactions and is considered the primary clock.
 Then the 148MHz clock is used for the video clock.
 Looking at the block diagram, all modules that are fed a video stream use this clock and this clock is passed directly to the AVENT HDMI IP block.
 So, it is safe to say that the purpose of the 148MHz clock is to clock the video streams.

 This design only allows for the display of the test pattern, so we need to add more IP cores later to use the camera.